-Check out a scholarship opportunity here.
+Check out another scholarship opportunity here.

 MISSION OF HYLA